 Keto Tyropita challenge

-- 1/2 tsp black, red and white pepper mix freshly ground (You can use just black pepper)
+1/2 tsp mixed black, red and white pepper freshly ground

 - Whisk the eggs with salt, sour cream and olive oil to get a smooth emulsion.

 - Add psyllium powder, mix well.
 Now, add almond flour and mix energetically.
 Finally, add coconut flour and work the dough with your hands.
 The dough should thicken enough to create a ball.
 Grease your hands with some olive oil and create a ball of dough.
 Place it in the refrigerator for 30 minutes.

 - Brush the parchment paper with olive oil and place 1/2 of the dough in the middle. (you can repeat everything with the second part of the dough right after you finish the first or just keep it in the refrigerator for the next 2 days and make your new batch of Tiropita)

 - Brush the dough with some more olive oil and press to flatten.
 Cover with another parchment paper and roll it so it gets approximately 3mm thin.
 Cut it in 4 long strips and then cut them in half.
 (See the video)